How to Plan for Retirement as an Independent Contractor

-Take some time to write down your goals and priorities when it comes to retirement contributions.
-First, determine how much you want to save for retirement.
-There are a number of retirement calculators available; you may want to consult a few to get to a number that sounds right to you.
-Then, consider how much you think you’ll be able to contribute per month or per year.
+Sure you may have passively thought about your goals for retirement contributions in the past, but it’s time to put it down on paper.
+First, figure out how much you want to save for retirement.
+There are a ton of retirement calculators available, so one of those might be helpful to help you nail down a number that’ll work for you.
+Then, note how much you think you’ll be able to contribute each month or year.
 How comfortable do you feel choosing and managing contributions on your own?
-If you think you’ll need to consult an accountant or financial expert for help, you’ll want to take this expense into account as well.
+If you think you’ll need to consult an accountant or financial expert, take that expense into account, too.

 Understand Your Options

 Now that you’ve documented your goals, it’s time to look at which options will help you reach them.
 Here are a few options of retirement plans for independent contractors:

 SEP IRAs are available to most major brokerage firms and they’re pretty easy to set up.
 And, unlike the 401(k) option, there’s little to no administrative overhead.
 A SEP IRA is a great fit for independents who have few or no employees since only the employer can make contributions.
 But, an independent contractor – who is in effect both employer and employee – can contribute by acting as the employer.

 The max SEP IRA contribution is the lesser of 25% adjusted net earnings or $61,000 for 2022 ($58,000 for 2021).

 A solo 401(k) is, for all intents and purposes, a 401(k) that’s designed for, well, solo workers.
 It’s usually limited to just self-employed workers, though sometimes spouses who work at least part time for them may be eligible to contribute, too.